SciLifeLab/TIDDIT/README.md

 INSTALLATION
 ==============
+TIDDIT requires only standard c++/c libraries.
+To compile TIDDIT, cmake must be installed.

 Do a recursive clone of TIDDIT in order to get the database software:
 ```
 git clone --recursive https://github.com/SciLifeLab/TIDDIT.git
 ```

-Do the following to install TIDDIT:
+To install TIDDIT:
 ```
 cd TIDDIT
 mkdir build